jasoncogzellmain/Statizen/README.md

 # Statizen

-A desktop application for tracking Star Citizen statistics and performance metrics, built with React, Vite, and Tauri.
+A desktop application for tracking Star Citizen statistics and performance metrics.

 🚀 **Version 1.0 Beta Release**